mkuc-theev/mkuc-theev.github.io/README.md

    - The mods will be automatically installed and you can click "Close" on the remaining window.
 Your game is now ready to go.

 # The next steps

-## Mod compatibility stuff
-If you're using Distant Horizons, you're going to have to do two things:
-1. Go into your minecraft folder and edit `config/alexscaves-client.toml` and set `biome_ambient_light_coloring` to `false`
-2. Either delete or disable the Chunky mod to silence the DH warning in in-game chat
-3. In the Prism instance settings, go to the Java tab and under memory, set minimum and maximum memory usage such that they're both the same (recommended 8192 MiB).
-Also, tick the "Java Arguments" box and paste in `-XX:+UseZGC -XX:+AlwaysPreTouch`
+In the Prism instance settings, go to the Java tab and under memory, set minimum and maximum memory usage such that they're both the same (recommended 8192 or 10238 MiB).
+Also, tick the "Java Arguments" box and paste in `-Xms10G -Xmx10G -XX:+UseG1GC -XX:+ParallelRefProcEnabled -XX:MaxGCPauseMillis=200 -XX:+UnlockExperimentalVMOptions -XX:+DisableExplicitGC -XX:+AlwaysPreTouch -XX:G1NewSizePercent=30 -XX:G1MaxNewSizePercent=40 -XX:G1HeapRegionSize=8M -XX:G1ReservePercent=20 -XX:G1HeapWastePercent=5 -XX:G1MixedGCCountTarget=4 -XX:InitiatingHeapOccupancyPercent=15 -XX:G1MixedGCLiveThresholdPercent=90 -XX:G1RSetUpdatingPauseTimePercent=5 -XX:SurvivorRatio=32 -XX:+PerfDisableSharedMem -XX:MaxTenuringThreshold=1`
 \
 ## Game settings
 Take time to fiddle with your game settings, especially stuff like shader quality, UI scale, better to have this stuff ready before the first session.
 Spin up a singleplayer world to make sure stuff works and runs well enough.